sh6khan/git-cheat-sheet/README.md

 ```
 $ git rebase master
 ```
 _Why Rebase?_, It's a great to make a clean looking tree, it appears as if you never created a branch to begin with.
-Remember a rebase is simply shifting the commit that your branch branched off of, to be the HEAD of master
+Remember a rebase is simply shifting the commit that your branch branched off of, to be the HEAD of master.

 **[⬆ back to top](#overview)**